A Constructive Proof that Many Groups with Non-Torsion 2-Cohomology are Not Matricially Stable: Examples

 and so on.
 This motivates the definition

 We cannot use the exponential sum formula to get a closed form for $S_k$ because $T\tensor T-1$ is not invertible.
-However $T-1$ is invertible, so with the linear terms we may write an inverse formula.
+However $T-1$ is invertible, so we may write a closed form for the analogue of $S_k$ in the linear terms.
 We have done enough to motivate our definition of the cocycle.
-It comes from keeping track of each of the ``$\tilde a_3$ terms'' when computing multiplication in $\tilde\Gamma$.
+It comes from keeping track of each of the ``$b_3$ terms'' when computing multiplication in $\tilde\Gamma$.
+Note an element of $\Gamma$ as $g_i=(v_i,k_i)=((v_i^1,v_i^2),k_i)$ so that $v_i\in\Z^2$ represent the element $a_1^{v_i^1}a_2^{v_i^2}a_3^{k_i}$.
 We define

 Then we define our cocycle